 Charles Darwin, naturalist, author, biologist.

-Contents based on the facsimile edition of the Origin edited by Ernst Mayr
+Contents based on the facsimile edition of the Origin edited by, the late, Ernst Mayr

 On the Origin of Species (by Means of Natural Selection)